Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

     - Translate the formal notation and equations used in the problem statement to an algorithm that describes, in a step-by-step fashion, how to solve the problem.
-    - Pick the most suitable type of function for the problem, implement it in an industry-standard fashion, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
+    - Pick the most suitable type of function(s) for the problem, implement it in an industry-standard fashion, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
-    - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with the chosen function.
+    - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with the chosen function(s).

 - **Data Analysis**:
   - Given a data set of textual and numerical values, the learner will implement